 How Do You Propagate Cactus Pads?

-Here is a step by step guide on how to propagate cactus pads:
+Here is a step-by-step guide on how to propagate cactus pads:

-1. Choose the Right Cactus Pad
+1. Choose the Right Pad Cuttings

 Not all cactus pads are created equal – some will be easier to propagate than others.